 Q: What is a product registration card and do I need to fill it out?

-In the event of a recall or incident, manufacturers will be able to access customer data tied to a particular product quickly.
+When you register your products, manufacturers will be able to easily access your data and connect it with a particular product.
 It’s meant to streamline the process should a recall, even a minor one, ever take place.
 Please register your products!
-Many customers don’t, and this makes more work for manufacturers, and leaves you uninformed for longer if there should be a recall.
+Many customers don’t,which can leave you uninformed if there is ever a recall for the product.

 Q: How should a baby carrier be labeled?

-Permanent tracking labels are one of the most useful regulations in the US.
-In the event of a recall or incident, it allows a manufacturer to pinpoint exactly the products that might be affected.
-It also tells you, as the customer, when your product was made, which can be very useful for determining how much life a product might have left.
-This requirement has been in place since January 2011, so if you find an untagged sling at a yard sale, know that it might well be over 7-8 years old and maybe it’s not quite the bargain it seems.
+These permanent tracking labels are one of the most useful regulations in the US.
+In the event of a recall or incident, it allows both you and the product manufacturer to pinpoint which products might be affected.
+It also tells you, as the customer, when your product was made, which can be useful when determining how much life a product might have left.
+This requirement has been in place since January 2011, so if you find an untagged sling at a yard sale, it was likely manufactured before that date.

-This is a requirement under the Textile Act.
-One of the tags should outline fiber content, product origin and care instructions so you know what your product is made of, where it came from and how to wash it.
-You can see a similar tag inside almost any other article of clothing.
+Care labels are a requirement under the US Textile Act.
+Your baby carrier should be tagged with labels that identify fiber content, product origin, and care instructions.
+This ensures you know what your product is made of, where it came from, and how to wash it.
+This is the same act that governs clothing labels in the US.

 Q. Can customers remove product labels?